-Under the HRSA Planning Grant, our community of practice has tasked each of our local consortium with developing a sustainability plan that identifies strategies for sustaining the consortium over time.
-For the COP-RCORP Planning Grant, the Program Sustainability Assessment Tool from Washington University in St. Louis is being used to assess the capacity of the local consortia’s planning infrastructure.
-In the side bar are important points to consider when thinking about sustaining the planning portion of this project.
+Under the HRSA RCORP initiative, our community of practice has tasked each of our local consortia with developing a sustainability plan that identifies strategies for sustaining the consortium over time.
+For the COP-RCORP planning initiative, the Program Sustainability Assessment Tool from Washington University in St. Louis is being used to assess the capacity of each local consortia’s infrastructure.
+In the sidebar are important points to consider when thinking about sustaining this project.

 The Program Sustainability Assessment Tool is setup as an online survey.
 Our master consortium is offering local consortia two options for completing the online assessment: group consensus and average scores.
 We created a tool for all consortia to use to let us know the option selected.
 After making this decision, download the customized instructions based on the selected approach.
-Click the flow chart below to download the instructions for each option.
+Click the flow chart below to download the instructions for each option and the tool choice.

 The online Program Sustainability Assessment Tool by Washington University in St. Louis includes 40 questions across eight organizational and contextual domains.
 They intend this assessment to help community organizations and consortia build the capacity to maintain efforts, however they define the term “program.”

 Developing a Sustainability Report

 Once the Consortia Core Teams have entered their responses to the Sustainability Assessment, they receive a two-page summary report.
 This provides them with an overview of how they score on the eight domains.
 To facilitate local discussion about these results, the TTAE team developed a set of reflection questions.
 This tool may be found here: Reflection Questions for Developing a Sustainability Plan

 After receiving the Assessment Report and Reflection Questions, the TTAE team transferred the information into a formatted Sustainability Plan and shared it with the Project Directors for their final review and approval.